ibm-granite/granite.trust.policy-tools/README.md

 - [Tutorial 2: Policy Variability](./notebooks/exploring_policy_variability.ipynb) - Understand how context affects policies
 - [Tutorial 3: Generate synthetic data](./notebooks/generate_synthetic_data_with_fms_dgt.ipynb) - Use DGT to generate synthetic data that follows the policy definition
 - [Tutorial 4: Enforce policy with Granite Guardian 4.1 ](./notebooks/guardian_enforcement.ipynb) - Learn how to enforce your policy using the new *bring your own criteria* functionality of Granite Guardian
-- [Tutorial 5: Red-team LLMs with ARES](./notebooks/red_team_models_with_ares.ipynb) - Red-team LLMs using ARES with DGT-generated harmful prompts as attack objectives
+- [Tutorial 5: Red-team LLMs with ARES](./notebooks/red_team_models_with_ares.ipynb) - Red-team LLMs using ARES with DGT-generated harmful prompts as attack objectives and evaluate responses against the same policy

 Check our scripts folder for additional functionality: